 The night sky is an awe-inspiring photography subject, yet also an intimidating one.
 You have to be the right location at the right time, with enough knowledge of the exposure triangle to take a good picture in low light.
 These challenges can discourage photographers from going out and shooting the night sky.
 That’s unfortunate because the night sky is amazingly beautiful.
+The rewards far outweigh the challenges.

 The Milky Way